www.heyrogers.net

 Picture

-Florence: If you have visited Florence, Italy, crossed the river and climbed the steps, you will recognize this view from Piazzale Michelangelo.
+If you have visited Florence, Italy, crossed the river and climbed the steps, you will recognize this view from Piazzale Michelangelo.
 It took 163 hours to complete the work.
 Each front row building averaged two to three hours to complete.
 The church took about 22 hours.
-It was fun painting this, and less stressful than "Oh Look a Castle", as I was not painting for someone; it's just for me, and hangs the living room.
+It was fun painting this, and less stressful than "Oh Look a Castle", as I was not painting for someone; it was just for me.
 Sometimes, at the end of the day, I felt that I had painted for hours and gotten nowhere.
 Other times, painting a series of buildings made me feel that even though I still had hours of time ahead of me to finish, I was moving along just fine.
 Click here to see progression photos.

 Picture